DevynnT/space-trivia/README.md

 npm start
 ```

 Runs on `localhost:8000` by default.
-Create a .env file with `PORT` to chnage the port.
+Create a .env file with `PORT` to change the port.